pennapps/guides/JQuery.md

 ### Clicks, Keypresses, and more

-JQuery makes it easy to make something happen when a user clicks the a button or presses a key.
+JQuery makes it easy to make something happen when a user clicks a button or presses a key.
 Once you’ve selected the node you want to bind the event to (either via selectors as shown above, or by creating the node in the Javascript and storing it as a variable), you can use the `.click()`, `.keypress()`, and a host of other event binding methods to do some seriously cool stuff.
 Google and Stack Overflow will be your best bet for finding out how to do something specific (like binding only to the ‘up’ arrow for example).

 JQuery also supports touch events, although unfortunately not with a nice helper method like ‘click().’
 You have to bind to touch events manually like so: